 That’s right.
-Your budget is a business that you are the Chief Executive Officer and in charge of balancing the input and output of money.
+Your budget is a business in that you are the Chief Executive Officer and in charge of balancing the input and output of money.

-If you fail to include such expenses, you’ll run into the problem of running out of money at the end of the month.
+Failing to include such expenses, you’ll run into the problem of running out of money at the end of the month.

 Budgeting can be as straightforward or complex as you want it to be based on what you want to track versus what you need to follow.

 How Long Does A Budget Take To Work?

 Well, there are a few things to consider once you’ve created your budget, and that’s tracking numbers.